 CFPA has a Political Action Committee that organizes lobbying, demonstrations, vigils, briefings, and similar activities; and has standing with the United Nations as a Non-Governmental Organization (NGO).
-There are also currently four active local CFPA affiliates in central and southern New Jersey.
-A Steering Committee (board) meets monthly to oversee and coordinate policy, budget, and programs.
+There are also local CFPA regional chapters and student chapters at universities.

-- The Peace Education Committee organizes the Annual Conference and Interfaith Service for Peace, Week Without Violence, and other community education events as well as sending speakers, fact sheets, videos, and the like to schools, congregations, and community groups.
+PAEF has a Peace Education Committee that organizes the Annual Conference and Interfaith Service for Peace along with other community education events; as well as sending speakers, fact sheets, videos, and the like to schools, congregations, and community groups.

 Programs for Peace

 Each fall, the CFPA sponsors a major religious and educational gathering on current peace issues.
 Speakers have included General William Burns, Ben Cohen, Marion Wright Edelman, Daniel Ellsberg, George Kennan, George McGovern, Mary McGrory, Patricia Schroeder, Cyrus Vance, Bishop Leontine Kelly, and Andrew Young, among others.

 The CFPA holds an annual gathering and dinner open to all members to learn of and give input to our work.
 Speakers have included William Sloane Coffin, Admiral Stansfield Turner, Freeman Dyson, and John Kenneth Galbraith, among others.